DevLuchou/DevLuchou/README.md

 # About me?
 ## I'm 17 years old
 ## I am a Developer specialized at Java
-## I can talk different languages, like English, Spanish, Portuguese, French, and Italian
+## I can talk a bunch of different languages like English, Spanish, Portuguese, French, and Italian
 ## I am active because i have a lot of free time
 ## I'm currently learning, but i have basic knowledge